-The heel measurement of the Air Max Tailwind 7 is 10 mm.
+The heel measurement of the Nike Air Max Tailwind 7 is 10 mm.
 This is fairly common for these types of shoes.
-Too low of a drop can lead to higher risk of injuries, whereas too high of a drop promotes an unnatural stride.
-Neither should be an issue in this case however, and the drop of the Tailwind 7 likely will not create any problems for most.
+Too low of a drop can lead to a higher risk of injuries, whereas too high drop promotes an unnatural stride.
+Neither should be an issue in this case, however, and the drop of the Tailwind 7 likely will not create any problems for most.

 •BRS 1000 carbon rubber outsole

 •Well styled with 12 color choices

 •Grooves for added flexibility

 This is definitely a very solid shoe overall.
 Despite the fact that it is not the most recent model of the Tailwind